hwayne/learntla-v2/docs/core/setup.rst

 Making a Scratchfile
 ====================

 I often like to test the outputs of operators without having to run the entire spec.
-To do that, I have a separate module I call "scratch":
+To do that, I have a separate spec that I call "scratch":

 ::